 You can pay by:

-- Direct Debit: Payments will be withdrawn from your bank account on the 15th day of the month.
+Direct Debit: Payments will be withdrawn from your bank account on the 15th day of the month.
 This is the way we’d prefer you to pay.
-You can download the following Direct Debit Instruction in Portable Document Format within the Related Downloads section.
+You can download the following Direct Debit Instruction in Portable Document Format within the Related Downloads section of this page.

 For further information on rates, rateable value or rate discounts, please contact the Revenues team on telephone: 01856873535 extension 2133 or email.